-The next screen starts some automated stress testing of the CPU, memory, storage and battery.
+The next screen starts some automated stress testing of the CPU, memory, storage, and battery.
 Battery and temperature information is displayed during the test (where available).
 The temperature sensor shown is the temperature sensor with the maximum temperature.
-The battery level range and the maximum temperature during the automated testing are recorded and displayed in the test report.

 The CPU test includes integer and floating point tests.
 A test is run simultaneously for each CPU core (e.g. 8 CPU tests will run simultaneously on an 8 core CPU).

 It is interesting to note that some phones very quickly (e.g. 5 seconds) hit their thermal limit (e.g. 100C) and then throttle the CPU frequency to a lower value to reduce power and hence reduce the temperature.
 In this case, you will notice that the increase in the number of operations will reduce and the temperature will start to drop.
 This can be impacted by factors such as the immediate previous usage, the ambient temperature, the case, holding the device and of course the device itself.

 Each CPU test will run for about 1 minute.

 The memory test will write, read and verify memory available to andTest.
 Varying test patterns are used to try and uncover different types of memory problems.
 The memory test will run for about 0.5 minutes.

 The storage test will write, read and verify available storage.
 By default, the Internal storage will be tested (here internal refers to the internal storage available to applications).
 If the storage is split with a separate “primary shared storage” that is not removable (i.e. not a MicroSD card) and this has more available space, then this will be used instead.

 An incrementing test data pattern is used.
 The storage test will run for one scan of the available storage or for a maximum of about 1.5 minutes.